This blog is meant to help parents become familiar with the Michigan car seat laws.

 These statistics are not meant to scare parents or anyone else who may have young children as passengers in their vehicles.
 They are to show that many child fatalities from car accidents are preventable if children are safely secured in child restraint systems.

-As an attorney who focuses his practice on helping people injured in serious car accidents, I’ve seen firsthand how devastating it can be for parents to lose a child.
+As a car accident lawyer who focuses his practice on helping people injured in serious car accidents, I’ve seen firsthand how devastating it can be for parents to lose a child.
 There is nothing more tragic than a car accident that takes the life of a child.

-This blog reviews what the mandates require as well as tips to keep our children safe.
+This blog reviews the Michigan car seat laws and what the mandates require as well as tips to keep our children safe.

 What are the car seat laws in Michigan?